fenhl/ootrstats/README.md

 ## Options

-* `-b`, `--branch`: Specifies the git branch of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
-Defaults to the repository's default branch.
-* `-n`, `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
-Any existing seeds will be reused.
-Defaults to 16384.
-* `-p`, `--preset`: The name of the settings preset to use.
-Defaults to the Default/Beginner preset.
-Cannot be combined with `--rsl`, `--settings`, or `--suite`.
-* `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
-Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
-* `-w`, `--worker`: Use only the specified worker(s).
-May be specified multiple times.
-Cannot be combined with `--exclude-worker`.
-* `-x`, `--exclude-worker`: Don't use the specified worker(s).
-May be specified multiple times.
-Cannot be combined with `--worker`.
-* `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset or settings string.
-Cannot be combined with `--rsl`.
-* `--patch`: Generate `.zpf`/`.zpfz` patch files and include them in the [`statsDir`](#configuration).
-Cannot be combined with `--rsl` or with the `bench` subcommand.
-* `--retry-failures`: If the randomizer errors, retry instead of recording as a failure.
-Care should be taken when using this command for statistics since it may skew results, but it can be useful when generating seeds for other purposes.
-Cannot be combined with the `failures` subcommand.
-* `--rev`: Specifies the git revision of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
-Must be given as an unabbreviated git commit hash.
-Cannot be combined with `--branch`.
-* `--rsl`: Roll seeds using [the random settings script](https://github.com/matthewkirby/plando-random-settings).
-* `--settings`: The settings string to use for the randomizer.
-Cannot be combined with `--preset` or `--rsl`, or `--suite`.
+### Randomizer options

 * `--suite`: Runs the benchmarking suite.
 Should usually be combined with the `bench` subcommand.
 Cannot be combined with `--preset`, `--settings`, or `--rsl`.
 The benchmarking suite consists of:
     * the Default/Beginner preset
     * the current main tournament settings
     * the current multiworld tournament settings
     * Hell Mode
     * a version of the random settings script adjusted for compatibility with main Dev
+* `--rsl`: Roll seeds using [the random settings script](https://github.com/matthewkirby/plando-random-settings).
+* `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
+Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
+* `-b`, `--branch`: Specifies the git branch of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
+Defaults to the repository's default branch.
+* `--rev`: Specifies the git revision of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
+Must be given as an unabbreviated git commit hash.
+Cannot be combined with `--branch`.
+* `-p`, `--preset`: The name or an alias of the settings preset to use.
+Defaults to the Default/Beginner preset.
+Cannot be combined with `--rsl`, `--settings`, or `--suite`.
+* `--settings`: The settings string to use for the randomizer.
+Cannot be combined with `--preset` or `--rsl`, or `--suite`.
+* `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset or settings string.
+Cannot be combined with `--rsl`.
 * `--world-counts`: Each seed will override the value of the `world_count` setting to be equal to its seed ID (plus 1 because seed IDs start at 0).
 Restricts the `--num-seeds` option to a maximum of 255.
 Cannot be combined with `--rsl`.
+* `--patch`: Generate `.zpf`/`.zpfz` patch files and include them in the [`statsDir`](#configuration).
+Cannot be combined with `--rsl` or with the `bench` subcommand.

+### `ootrstats` options

+* `-n`, `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
+Any existing seeds will be reused.
+Defaults to 16384.
+* `--retry-failures`: If the randomizer errors, retry instead of recording as a failure.
+Care should be taken when using this command for statistics since it may skew results, but it can be useful when generating seeds for other purposes.
+Cannot be combined with the `failures` subcommand.
+* `-w`, `--worker`: Use only the specified worker(s).
+May be specified multiple times.
+Cannot be combined with `--exclude-worker`.
+* `-x`, `--exclude-worker`: Don't use the specified worker(s).
+May be specified multiple times.
+Cannot be combined with `--worker`.

 ## Subcommands